mesabjorn/enhanced-toGETHerTube/README.md

 Current version:  1.52.2

-28-04-2017
-V1.52
-		Chat messages exceeding 250 characters are automatically trimmed and can be expanded by the user by clicking on 'more'.
+Changes:
 08-05-2017
 V1.52.1
 		Fixed colorizer nodes to correct for page changes.
 12-07-2017
 V1.52.2
-		Event log now shows what got suggested from what playlist entry
+		Event log now shows what got suggested from what playlist entry 28-04-2017 V1.52

-Changes:
+		Chat messages exceeding 250 characters are automatically trimmed and can be expanded by the user by clicking on 'more'.
+  Changed colorizer and timestamp code to adapt to the chat changes.

 19-10-2016 V1.51
 		Geth's chat messages no longer wipe text when the user was typing something.
 		Youtube icon of geth suggested songs are red to indicate it was suggested by geth.